clux/probes.hugo/content/page/about.md

 ### Roleplaying

-After having spent one christmas sick binging Critical Role, I ended up DMing a near 4 year D&D campaign after work.
+After having spent one yule sick binging Critical Role, I ended up DMing a near 4 year D&D campaign after work.
 This [concluded](/post/2021-12-05-campaign-concluded/) in pandemic times, and was a large part of my sanity in that period.
 Am currently absolved from further dubious plot juggling and a campaign related [todos](https://github.com/clux/facemaulers/search?q=TODO), but plan on resuming [roleplaying](/categories/roleplaying/) shenanigans at some point.

 ### Education
 There exists a dusty, but laminated piece of paper with `Master of Mathematics` on it.
 While no one has ever asked to look at it, it keeps being featured on my [resume](http://clux.github.io/vitae/).

-This esoteric + deteriorating knowledge is mostly used to overexcitedly tell people about group theory, and the importance of good abstractions, but I also solve basic arithmetic at work.
+This esoteric + deteriorating knowledge is mostly used to over-excitedly tell people about group theory, and the importance of good abstractions, but I also solve basic arithmetic at work.
 All in all; a solid use of `4` years.

 ### Music